How To Study the Bible for Teens: 8 Key Reading Tips

 • Word meaning.
 What’s the meaning of the word in the source language?
 The Old Testament was written in Hebrew and a few books in Aramaic, and the New Testament was written in Greek.
 Looking up words in the source language gives a depth of understanding you don’t get when just reading in English.
 For example, I may read “For God so loved the world” in John 3:16.
 My mind naturally thinks of “love” as affectionate or romantic, but that’s not what this verse means.
 In the original Greek, “love” here is agapao, which means goodwill, to be fond of.
 God’s love for us, the love that led him to give Jesus for our sins, wasn’t an emotional response.
 It was prompted by love of goodwill.
 If you’re interested in doing word studies, I recommend the free website Blue Letter Bible.
 Pick the KJV and check the box for “Strong’s,” and you’ll see concordance links next to words.
 That way, you can easily see what they mean in the original language.

 • Connections.
-The next step in how to study the Bible involves looking for connections within the passage and to other passages.
+The next step in how to study the Bible for teens involves looking for connections within the passage and to other passages.
 How does John 3:16 relate to the rest of the chapter?
 What other passages speak to the same topic?
 For example:

 “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:8, NIV).